 Macau, this little-big town of ours, agonizes in its isolation, economic hardship, and restrictions of movement.

-Following basically a health policy of zero-tolerance towards Covid, the government succeeded in withstanding the initial impact of the coronavirus pandemic and we are almost free of cases; one of a kind.
+Following basically a health policy of zero-tolerance toward Covid, the government succeeded in withstanding the initial impact of the coronavirus pandemic and we are almost free of cases; one of a kind.

 But what was our strength became a threat: people by the thousands left or are leaving Macau.
 Because they lost their jobs or because they can’t cope with the isolation anymore while watching the economy collapse with no opportunities in sight.